 If budget limitations are a concern, cremation services may be a good choice.
 Cremation care tends to be much lower in cost than a traditional funeral service.
-A simple or direct cremation is the least expensive of all, caring only for the deceased’s remains with no commemorative service or extras.
+Simple or direct cremation is the least expensive of all, caring only for the deceased’s remains with no commemorative service or extras.
 The ashes are returned to the family in a basic urn.
 You can also look for support from eligible government entitlements.
 Certain insurance policies or charitable organizations may also have coverage for funeral care.

 Caring for Those Who Grieve

 Martens Warman Funeral Home, LTD. is a full-service funeral home and cremations provider in Prince Albert, SK.
 When a loved one passes on, you can count on us to help.
 Find us at 402 Central St W Warman, SK S0K 4S0 Canada.
 Call at any hour: (306) 934-4888.

 Why cremation is better than a traditional burial?